AshSimmonds/dazza-astro-keystatic/README.md

 # Keystatic in Astro

-pls redeploy with env vars
+pls redeploy with env vars - fooking graphql blah

 This template shows how you can use Keystatic in an Astro site.